Vaccinia immune globulin: Adverse effects of smallpox vaccine

-For a small percentage of the population, the smallpox vaccine either doesn't "take" or it produces adverse events.
-These include postvaccinial central nervous system disease, progressive vaccinia, eczema vaccinatum, accidental implantations, “generalized vaccinia,” and the common erythematous and/or urticarial rashes.
+For a small percentage of the population, the smallpox vaccine either does not "take" or it produces adverse events.
+These include postvaccinial central nervous system disease, progressive vaccinia, eczema vaccinatum, accidental implantations, "generalized vaccinia", and the common erythematous or urticarial rashes.

 Development of immune globulin

-In the late 1940s, Dr. Henry Kempe suggested that the solution to the complications of the smallpox vaccine was to provide antibodies in the form of gamma globulin, a medical treatment known as Passive immunity.
-Kempe noted that for some infants, the smallpox vaccine failed to "take."
+In the late 1940s, Henry Kempe suggested that the solution to the complications of the smallpox vaccine was to provide antibodies in the form of gamma globulin, a medical treatment known as passive immunity.
+Kempe noted that for some infants, the smallpox vaccine failed to "take".
 Kempe believed this failure might be due to the high levels of maternal antibodies to vaccinia in the infants' blood.
-It appeared to Kempe, that the presence of the antibodies blocked viral replication and therefore a transfusion of antibodies from people who were immune due to vaccination, would help those in whom vaccination had failed.
+It appeared to Kempe that the presence of the antibodies blocked viral replication, and therefore a transfusion of antibodies from people who were immune due to vaccination would help those in whom vaccination had failed.

 Two intravenous formulations of VIG (VIGIV Cangene and VIGIV Dynport) have been licensed by the FDA for the management of patients with progressive vaccinia, eczema vaccinatum, severe generalized vaccinia, and extensive body surface involvement or periocular implantation following inadvertent inoculation.

-Cangene (a subsidiary of Emergent BioSolutions) brand-name VIGIV may be known to you by an alternate name: C-VIG; CNJ 016; NP 016 - Cangene; VIG; VIGIV - Emergent BioSolutions.
-This type of medicine called an Antiserum has been used in many treatments successfully, and some research and clinical trials for its use treating Monkeypox has been completed.
+Cangene (a subsidiary of Emergent BioSolutions) brand-name VIGIV is also known by an alternate name: C-VIG; CNJ 016; NP 016 – Cangene; VIG; VIGIV – Emergent BioSolutions.
+This type of medicine called an antiserum has been used in many treatments successfully, and some research and clinical trials for its use treating monkeypox has been completed.

 An initial post-marketing study was updated in 2021 to verify the clinical benefits of VIGIV (CNJ-016, Vaccinia Immune Globulin Intravenous (Human), sterile solution) in the resolution of complications resulting from Orthopoxvirus vaccination in eligible patients treated with VIGIV named Clinical Outcomes of VIGIV Treatment of Smallpox Vaccination Complications or Vaccinia Infection.

 Orthopoxvirus Vaccination

-Vaccinia immune globulin intravenous (VIGIV) is recommended as the first line of therapy for treatment of adverse reactions resulting from continued vaccinia virus replication after vaccination using ACAM2000® or APSV.
+Vaccinia immune globulin intravenous (VIGIV) is recommended as the first line of therapy for treatment of adverse reactions resulting from continued vaccinia virus replication after vaccination using ACAM2000 or APSV.

 VIGIV is not commercially available but can be made available through the Strategic National Stockpile (SNS) for the treatment of smallpox vaccine complications in patients with serious clinical manifestations.